 Thibault: Alright.
 I first wanted to know if you think that rock’n’roll is something serious, and if it should be?
 Some, as Lester Bangs, said that it is just a joke, not a real serious art form.
 Do you agree with that?

 BEE: I think it’s somewhere in the middle.
 I think that what is important is pleasure.
 What I liked and responded to about rock music was the certain kind of emotions it gave me.
 It wasn’t cerebral, it wasn’t intellectual, even if you’re talking about very smart lyricists like Elvis Costello or Bruce Springsteen, it still is an emotion thing that you’re responding to.
 That is why I do like things that music snobs don’t like.
 I like trashy and cheesy pop songs.
-Lyrics don’t really do it for me in rock music
+Lyrics don’t really do it for me in rock music.

 So, when I say I prefer a kind of dumb rock’n’roll aesthetic, which is what I talked about today on the podcast with Kim Gordon, it doesn’t mean that it is a joke, it simply means that music is emotional.
 And all art is emotional.
 This really ties in this notion of pleasure and this notion of craft.
 We do admire craft, I do admire a great guitarist or a great drummer, but you don’t want in rock to make it look like you’re trying to hard.